Simrankhott/Azure-maven-sample-java-hello-world/README.md

 branches: This section specifies the branches to include in the pipeline.
 In this case, it includes only the master branch.

 pool: This section specifies the name of the agent pool where the pipeline will run.
-The name field is set to simran, indicating that the pipeline will use an agent pool named "simran".
+The name field is set to simran, indicating that the pipeline will use an agent pool named "myagent".

 steps: This section contains the steps that will be executed as part of the pipeline.